dgaydukov/cert-aws/sa/files/sa.md

 With standard redshift - you have to connect to cluster with sql client tool, and run queries.

 ###### EMR
-EMR (Elastic Map Reduce) - highly distributed computing framework for data processing and storing, using Apache Hadoop as its distributed data processing engine.
+EMR (Elastic Map Reduce) - highly distributed computing framework for data processing and storing, using Apache Hadoop as its distributed data processing engine:
-It's good if you have some stored data in s3 and want to process it.
-If you have real-time data stream it's better to use kinesis.
+* good if you have some stored data in s3 and want to process it.
+If you have real-time data stream it's better to use kinesis
-It's open source java framework supports data-intensive distributed apps running on large clusters of commodity hardware.
-Hive/Pig/HBase are packages that run on top of Hadoop.
+* open source java framework supports data-intensive distributed apps running on large clusters of commodity hardware.
+Hive/Pig/HBase are packages that run on top of Hadoop
-It reduces large workload into smaller jobs and distribute it between EC2 instances of Hadoop cluster (good for big data analyses).
+* reduces large workload into smaller jobs and distribute it between EC2 instances of Hadoop cluster (good for big data analyses)
 Hadoop is basically 2 things: HDFS + Computation/Processing framework (MapReduce - hadoop api name) There are 2 types of storage:
 * HDFS (Hadoop Distributed File System) - data replicated across several instances.
 Data can be stored on EBS or instance store